mwangiowen/Bot-Battle-Royale/README.md

 Enjoy your journey with the BotsImage React App!

 # Author
-This application was crafted by mwangiowen .
+This application was crafted by Owen Smith .
 You can find more of Owen's work on GitHub.

 Please note that the bot images are sourced from robohash.org, adding a visually appealing touch to the app.